About these ads

 Class Instructor: Yes. (her teeth are now clenched) Yes, I did.

-On our way out of the store after class, I turned to a classmate and said: I didn’t really decorate any of my cookies.
+As we left the store I turned to a classmate and said, “I didn’t really decorate any of my cookies.”

-Classmate: Maybe that’s because we started late and then only had about five minutes to do them. (pausing) The one you did is very pretty though.
+Classmate: Maybe that’s because we started late and then only had about five minutes to do them.
+The one you did is very pretty though.

 movita: Thanks.
 My partner will be very disappointed when I get home though.
 He’s expecting six decorated cookies.